kakearney/ncreads-pkg/README.md

 ```

 The Scs structure input can be used to read in a subset of the variables.
-You specify how to subset each dimension, and any read-in variable that inlcudes that dimension will be subset accordingly.
+You specify how to subset each dimension, and any read-in variable that includes that dimension will be subset accordingly.